KXzeno/dotfiles/README.md

-### Made to automate personal retrieval of highly ambiguous configs
+### Made to automate personal retrieval of ambiguous configs